 The NC comprises three members, the majority of whom, including the Chairman of the NC, are independent non-executive Directors.
-The NC members are Ms Kwa Kim Li - Chairman of the NC (who succeeded Mr Guy Daniel Harvey-Samuel on 1 January 2024), Mr Eric Ang Teik Lim, Lead Independent Director and Mr Cheng Wai Keung (Provision 4.2).
+The NC members are Ms Kwa Kim Li - Chairman of the NC, Mr Eric Ang Teik Lim, Lead Independent Director and Mr Cheng Wai Keung (Provision 4.2).